Four generations serving Killorglin

-In 1889 John Sheehan, Erwin’s great grandfather started trading on Market Street in Killorglin, four generations later Erwin carries on the tradition.
+In 1889 John Sheehan, Erwin Kingstons great grandfather started trading on Market Street in Killorglin, four generations later Erwin carries on the tradition.
 The business first started as a public house and drapery selling fine men’s suits and fine pints of porter.
-The business has changed and matured through the 4 generations and now Erwin, his wife Aoife run the business with help from their 3 daughters.
+The business has changed and matured through the 4 generations, now Erwin and his wife Aoife run the business with help from their 3 daughters.

 We are very lucky that our three daughters have such a great interest in the business and so keen to help out, perhaps we are looking at the 5th generation of business owners!

 If the walls in Kingstons could talk we know they would tell great stories and we look forward to welcoming you to Killorglin to make stories and history of your own.